 For study abroad programs in Alexandria without student accommodation, students can rent an affordable and likely furnished one-bedroom apartment in the city center for about $130.
 Outside the city center, rent lowers to around $70, with utilities (including internet) being less than $30 per month.

-While taxi fares are extremely affordable in Egypt, public transportation is even more so with a one-way ticket costing just 17 cents, and a monthly pass being around $10.
+While taxi fares are extremely affordable in Egypt, public transportation is even more so with a one-way ticket costing just 17 cents, and a monthly pass is around $10.

 Food, entertainment, and other everyday expenses in Alexandria are low as well.
 An inexpensive restaurant meal might cost between $2.50 - $5, and a beer is just over $1.
 Keep in mind that Alexandria is a popular tourist destination and a lot of shops, restaurants, and bars will have higher prices that cater specifically to foreigners.